NeoVance/Optopus/README.md

 `chmod u+x script`

+It handles arguments in a way that you would expect.
+For instance, try the following silly usage:

-`./script ARG0 --foo=bar ARG1 -f=Foo -b Bar ARG2 --baz Baz --quux=Quux -xyzw Waldo ARG3 -xyzc=Corge -v --verbose -vv --verbose`
+`./script ARG0 -v -vv --foo=bar ARG1 -f=Foo -b Bar ARG2 --baz Baz --quux=Quux -xyzw Waldo ARG3 -xyzc=Corge -v --verbose -vv --verbose`

 You can also try: